 Media & Press Center

 The Foundation for Art & Healing raises awareness of national health issues, most notably the loneliness epidemic.
-In particular, the Foundation promotes creative expression as a path for individuals and communities to improve health and well-being.
+In particular, The Foundation promotes creative expression as a path for individuals and communities to improve health and wellbeing.

 Recent & Notable Coverage

-Raising awareness of urgent health issues and advocating for creative expression as a solution is critical to fulfilling the Foundation for Art & Healing’s mission.
+Raising awareness of urgent health issues and advocating for creative expression as a solution is critical to fulfilling The Foundation for Art & Healing’s mission.
 On this page, you’ll find recent media placements highlighting our efforts to create healthier, happier, and more connected communities through creative art expression.

 Our Founder and President, Jeremy Nobel, MD, MPH, is one of the country’s foremost experts on loneliness and the loneliness epidemic.
 To read more about his background, please read his below bio.
 For media requests or inquiries about Dr. Nobel, please contact us through the below button.
 In addition, our Board of Directors bring a broad range of perspectives and are terrific advocates and spokespeople for The Foundation for Art & Healing.

 Dr. Jeremy Nobel’s New Book Offers a Bold Perspective to Heal the Personal and Public Health Crisis of Loneliness

 NEW YORK, NY (May 22, 2023) – During the 25 years Dr. Jeremy Nobel has been teaching at the Harvard T.H.
 Chan School of Public Health, most of the developed world has experienced loneliness as a relentlessly expanding public health calamity.
 Now in his new book, PROJECT UNLONELY: Healing Our Crisis of Disconnection, Dr. Nobel explores what it means to be lonely, what it means to be creative, and what it means to be connected – to be UnLonely.